dabbler0/hack-per-day/_posts/2014-04-20-twitch-plays-go.md

 It's going to be a CoffeeScript webapp on the html5 canvas, leveraging websockets with [socket.io][socketio].
 I'll probably host on Heroku, since it's the only free service I know offering websocktes.

 ## Hack
 Okay, game logic first.
 I'll lay down some boilerplate OOP; fundamental data type is a Board (this is probably just dogmatic, but oh well, I'll keep it anway).
 Meatiest part of this hack will be the `place` operation, which will have to do a bfs to determine whether pieces need to be removed.
 The way I implemented it, search is actually done in dfs order, but that's fine.
-I can tell when a piece needs to be removed.GA
+I can tell when a piece needs to be removed.

 I first started with a nodejs `readline` interface for a simple person-vs-self command-line version of Go.
 This went up pretty quickly.